noah-maupu/projet_hive/README.md

 # What is the project ?
 ## Project presentation
+Nowadays, bees are more and more threatened, by predators or even by their environnement (pollution, climate change).
+Thus, the use of connected hives is exponentially increasing.
 The goal of this project is to assemble a system that monitor beehives activities.
 This system has to be autonomous and reliable to allow apiarists to look after their apiary.
 It will have a dashboard and able to send alert by mail or SMS, thanks to LPWAN (Low Power Wide Area Network)